MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 If you are embedding reports, dashboards, or tiles for your customers, then you have to place your content within an app workspace.
 The *master* account must be an admin of the app workspace.

 1. Start by creating the workspace.
 Select **workspaces** > **Create app workspace**.
-This will be the place to put content that your application needs to access.
+This is where you place the content that your application needs to access.

     ![Create Workspace](media/embed-sample-for-customers/embed-sample-for-customers-020.png)

 2. Give the workspace a name.
 If the corresponding **Workspace ID** isn't available, edit it to come up with a unique ID.
-This will be the name of the app, too.
+This needs to be the name of the app, too.

     ![Name Workspace](media/embed-sample-for-customers/embed-sample-for-customers-021.png)